michael2012z/BitBible/markdown/KJV/files/Ps.md

 1. A Psalm of David.Lord, I cry unto thee: make haste unto me; give ear unto my voice, when I cry unto thee.

-2. Let my prayer be set forth before thee as incense; and the lifting up of my hands as the evening sacrifice.set…: Heb. directed
+2. Let my prayer be set forth before thee as incense; and the lifting up of my hands as the evening sacrifice.

 3. Set a watch, O Lord, before my mouth; keep the door of my lips.

 4. Incline not my heart to any evil thing, to practise wicked works with men that work iniquity: and let me not eat of their dainties.

-5. Let the righteous smite me; it shall be a kindness: and let him reprove me; it shall be an excellent oil, which shall not break my head: for yet my prayer also shall be in their calamities.me; it shall be a…: or, me kindly, and reprove me; let not their precious oil break, etc
+5. Let the righteous smite me; it shall be a kindness: and let him reprove me; it shall be an excellent oil, which shall not break my head: for yet my prayer also shall be in their calamities.

 6. When their judges are overthrown in stony places, they shall hear my words; for they are sweet.

 7. Our bones are scattered at the grave’s mouth, as when one cutteth and cleaveth wood upon the earth.

-8. But mine eyes are unto thee, O God the Lord: in thee is my trust; leave not my soul destitute.leave…: Heb. make not my soul bare
+8. But mine eyes are unto thee, O God the Lord: in thee is my trust; leave not my soul destitute.

 9. Keep me from the snares which they have laid for me, and the gins of the workers of iniquity.

-10. Let the wicked fall into their own nets, whilst that I withal escape.escape: Heb. pass over
+10. Let the wicked fall into their own nets, whilst that I withal escape.

 ## Psalms 142

-1. Maschil of David; A Prayer when he was in the cave.I cried unto the Lord with my voice; with my voice unto the Lord did I make my supplication.Maschil…: or, A Psalm of David, giving instruction
+1. Maschil of David; A Prayer when he was in the cave.I cried unto the Lord with my voice; with my voice unto the Lord did I make my supplication.

 2. I poured out my complaint before him; I shewed before him my trouble.

 3. When my spirit was overwhelmed within me, then thou knewest my path.
 In the way wherein I walked have they privily laid a snare for me.

-4. I looked on my right hand, and beheld, but there was no man that would know me: refuge failed me; no man cared for my soul.I looked…: or, Look on the right hand, and seefailed…: Heb. perished from mecared…: Heb. sought after
+4. I looked on my right hand, and beheld, but there was no man that would know me: refuge failed me; no man cared for my soul.

 5. I cried unto thee, O Lord: I said, Thou art my refuge and my portion in the land of the living.